NigelWGMajor/.vsix_nix/README.md

 # Nix Upstream Check - Method Caller Tracker

-A Visual Studio Code extension for C# developers that traces and visualizes all upstream method callers in an interactive tree view.
+A Visual Studio Code extension for C# developers to visualize upstream callers in an interactive tree view.

 ## tl;dr